Switching to a remote working arrangement will change collaboration as you know it in your firm.

 Creating an agenda for your team meetings equips you to make good use of the time.

 If drafting meeting agendas is a challenge for you, don’t worry.
-We prepared a template with weekly and monthly team meeting agenda samples.
+We prepared a meeting agenda template with weekly and monthly team meeting agenda samples.
 You can use it to make your meetings the most effective they could be.

 Pro Tip: Consider sharing the meeting agenda with your team, so they can come prepared with ideas and questions that will help all parties make the most of the resources that go into organizing meetings.